 Orientation is scheduled the week before fall classes start.
-The department holds a mandatory orientation meeting Wednesday, followed by TA training and workshops Thursday and Friday.
-Orientation concludes with a two-day field trip to a local destination as an introduction to the department and area geology.
+The department holds a mandatory orientation meeting Tuesday, followed by TA training and workshops Wednesday, Thursday, and Friday.
+Orientation typically concludes with a two-day field trip to a local destination as an introduction to the department and area geology.

 Each incoming student will consult with his or her faculty advisor to choose an appropriate three-person committee, which is to meet sometime during the first semester.
 For master’s degree candidates this committee should be their advisory committee (see below).
 For PhD students this committee may be a subset of their eventual five-person advisory committee, which must be constituted by the end of the student’s third semester (see below).
 The initial three-person committee should include the advisor, a faculty member with related research interests, and a faculty member who adds breadth outside the student’s subdiscipline.